DAVID ATTENBOROUGH: A LIFE ON OUR PLANET

 3. What is the quickest and best thing that you can do to help protect the oceans?

 The best thing to do is to stop eating any wild-caught fish, including canned fish.
-Reduced demand means fewer fishing boats and fewer lost nets and lines in which fish become entangled.
+Reduced demand means fewer fishing boats and fewer lost nets and lines in which aquatic animals can become entangled.

 4. What is your plan for how human beings are going to save the planetary ecosystem and how are you going to contribute to that effort?

 The point of this question is that given the current situation everyone will need to have an idea of what they want for the planet in the future and how society can attain the goal of a balanced sustainable ecosystem.
-As Mr. Attenborough points out, it should be sustainable: something that can last forever.
+As Mr. Attenborough points out, our actions should be lead to a balanced sustainable world.
 As this Learning Guide is written, very few people, students or adults, have such a plan, but it is something we should all be thinking about.
 Not everyone will be able to develop a comprehensive plan, but certainly we should be thinking about how we can change our lives to reduce our ecological footprint.
 If we all contribute to the effort, the change will be enormous.

 5. We are all guilty of participating in the environmental degradation that is destroying our world.
 Describe some actions that we can all take to reduce that guilt.